 - learn how to navigate through JustGrants and complete various essential tasks.

-Training materials include self-guided eLearning videos, which are supplemented by job aid reference guides and infographics that provide further clarification, definitions and visual representations of unique system processes and information.
-The resources and training opportunities are available on the JustGrants Training page.
+Training materials include self-guided eLearning videos, which are supplemented by job aid reference guides, checklists, and infographics that provide further clarification, definitions and visual representations of unique system processes and information.
+Training opportunities are available from the Training Overview page.

 As of October 15, 2020, all award recipients can accept their award through JustGrants.
 There is no longer a requirement to print or sign a PDF to accept an award.
 The entire process of reviewing and accepting an award can now be completed in its entirety by an Authorized Representative in JustGrants.
 When the Authorized Representative(s) log into their JustGrants account, they will be able view all active awards for their entity.